-Florida's statewide safety belt use rate for 2023 is 89.4 percent.
-While this rate is higher than the 2022 result of 88.3 percent, the 95 Percent Confidence Intervals year to year indicate this is not a statistically significant increase.
+Florida's statewide safety belt use rate for 2024 is 90.0 percent.
+While this rate is higher than the 2023 result of 89.4 percent, the 95 Percent Confidence Intervals year to year indicate this is not a statistically significant increase.

-The 2023 survey includes site locations that were newly selected (resampled) and observed for the 2022 measure but are within the same counties used in prior surveys (since 2012).
-Increases in usage were found across most occupant groups year-to-year, though some usage levels were relatively flat from 2022 (occupant usage in cars, usage among Whites and Hispanics, and usage by occupant age).
-Only usage on Local Roads had a measurable annual decline, and it decreased to a five-year low.
-However, usage in pickup trucks increased to five-year high - though it still remains the lowest usage category we measure, mainly due to the pickup drivers.
+The 2024 survey includes site locations that were newly selected (resampled) and observed for the 2022 and (subsequently) 2023 measures but are within the same counties used in prior surveys (since 2012).
+Increases in usage were found across most occupant classifications year-to-year, mostly across the lower usage groups, though some usage levels decreased from 2023 (albeit only slightly for female drivers and SUV occupants.
+Usage among occupants 35-59 and those traveling on Collectors also decreased).
+Usage on Local Roads had a measurable annual increase, coming off a five-year low in 2023.
+Usage in pickup trucks increased to five-year high, though it still remains the lowest usage category we measure; this year, mainly due to the pickup passengers.